mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The
 ```

-of the Travellers’ Aid Society
+of the Travellers' Aid Society

 ```
-of the Travellers’ Aid Society
+of the Travellers' Aid Society
 ```

 ## JJJournal